sageserpent-open/modest-proposal/README.md

 Now reprocessing adds another 24% of core fuel to make a new fuel rod with 64% core pellets and 36% axial breeder blanket pellets.
 Back in it goes for the final bout of shuffling to the centre.

-After three cycles of irradiation, there is a final reprocessing that results in UO2 + PuO2 fuel pellets that can be used by the reactor fleet.
+After three passes of shuffling through the reactor, there is a final reprocessing that results in UO2 + PuO2 fuel pellets that can be used by the reactor fleet.

 Because we start with breeding blanket pellets in a 3:2 proportion of thorium to uranium and recycle the thorium, this has the effect of enriching the fissile isotopes by a factor of 2.5 during the initial reprocessing.
 The next